mirzsepehr/objectdetection/readme.md

 You can dive deep into the code and see the code's explanation in the main.ipynb file in the "app" folder.

 ## Training Process
-Training yolov5 models are easy to learn which you can find at __[this link](https://docs.ultralytics.com/yolov5/quickstart_tutorial/)__.
+Training yolov5 models are easy to learn which you can find at __[this link](https://docs.ultralytics.com/yolov5/quickstart_tutorial/)__ or see the tutorial.ipynb file inside the yolov5 folder.
 You can pass some hyperparameters in order to train your model in a decent way by **--hyps** command.
 You should write your hyperparameters in a YAML file format.
 However, there are some default hyperparameter files you can find in the ultralytics/yolov5 project.
 > git  clone  https://github.com/ultralytics/yolov5

 Go to the following path